Shuashuaa/r-sentinel/README.md

 # Agialuate
-> \ah-j-il-yoo-ate\ a combination of agile and evaluate.
+> \a·jl·yoo·ayt\ a combination of agile and evaluate.

 A method used to measure the speed of each specified function, allowing developers to identify which function is running slowly.